vegawidget/altair/cran-comments.md

   rendering functions.

   I have reassessed the functions that are re-exported.
-I have deprecated three of these functions, in favor of directing the user to use vegawidget directly.
+I have deprecated three of these functions, in favor of using 'vegawidget' directly.

 ## Test environments